lex250/Policy-Management-System/Readme.md

 * **Problem-Solving** → Tackles how businesses handle overdue accounts, notifications, and reactivation logic.
 * **Portfolio-Ready** → Serves as a great example for recruiters of how I approach **system design, Python coding, and maintainable project structure**.

-This project reflects the skills needed to build scalable, real-world applications — exactly what companies look for in developers and analysts.